Modern Slavery act Transparency Statement

 Suppliers will provide their employees with a safe and healthy workplace and should make sure a senior management representative is responsible for Health and Safety, and that appropriate policies and procedures are in place.

-Suppliers will not discriminate in hiring and employing workers on the basis of race, caste, birth, social or ethnic origin, religion, nationality, age, gender, gender identity or expression, marital status, sexual orientation, disability, maternity, union membership or political affiliation.
+Suppliers should not discriminate in hiring and employing workers on the basis of race, caste, birth, social or ethnic origin, religion, nationality, age, gender, gender identity or expression, marital status, sexual orientation, disability, maternity, union membership or political affiliation.

 Suppliers should try and minimise any potential impact on the environment when supplying goods and services to us.
-As a minimum we expect suppliers to comply with all local and national environmental legislation, regulations and directives to protect and improve the environment, and have developed, reviewed and recorded processes in place to make sure they comply.
+As a minimum we expect suppliers to comply with all local and national environmental legislation, regulations and directives to protect and improve the environment, and have developed; reviewed and recorded processes in place to make sure they comply.

 Suppliers should uphold the highest standards of integrity, transparency and governance, and, as a minimum, we expect our suppliers to comply with all relevant legislation and regulations.
 Suppliers must not take part in forms of bribery or corruption, and must not knowingly be associated with any group that supports acts of violence, terrorism or discrimination.

 We expect openness and transparency in our relationships with our suppliers.
 We want to work together to improve our sustainability performance, and we will endeavour to support continuous improvement with any supplier that needs help meeting the principles of this code.
-Transparency includes maintaining documentation necessary to demonstrate compliance with those principles including ensuring compliance with all ‘right to work’ documentation.
-Breyer Group may exercise its relevant contractual rights to access documentation and raise reasonable inquiries.
+Transparency includes maintaining documentation necessary to demonstrate compliance with those principles including ensuring compliancy with all ‘right to work’ documentation.
+Breyer Group may exercise its relevant contractual rights to access documentation and raise reasonable enquiries.